-At the end of the reporting period, the cash and bank balances and time deposits of the Group denominated in Hong Kong Dollar ("HK\$"), United States Dollar ("US\$") and Euro ("€") amounted to RMB285,856,000, RMB9,694,000 and RMB71,000, respectively (2018: RMB310,400,000, RMB3,603,000 and RMB89,000, respectively).
+At the end of the reporting period, the cash and bank balances and time deposits of the Group denominated in Hong Kong Dollar ("HK\$"), United States Dollar ("US\$") and Euro ("€") amounted to RMB237,801,000, RMB14,288,000 and nil, respectively (2019: RMB285,856,000, RMB9,694,000 and RMB71,000, respectively).
 The RMB is not freely convertible into other currencies, however, under the PRC's Foreign Exchange Control Regulations and Administration of Settlement, Sale and Payment of Foreign Exchange Regulations, the Group is permitted to exchange RMB for other currencies through banks authorised to conduct foreign exchange business.